Trump lawyer argues against Afghan war crimes investigation

 The ICC, which opened in 2002, has jurisdiction over war crimes, genocide and crimes against humanity if they have been committed by nationals of a signatory state or if they took place on the territory of one of its members.
 Afghanistan is a member, the United States is not.

-The ICC is empowered to act only when a country is found to be unable or unwilling to examine misdeeds by its own military and leaders.
-It has struggled due to prosecutorial missteps and opposition, not least from the United States, Russia and China.

 Reporting by Stephanie van den Berg and Anthony Deutsch; Writing by Toby Sterling.
-Editing by Angus MacSwan
+Editing by Angus MacSwan, William Maclean